 11.5 Non-Waiver.
 No waiver of any one or more Events of Default in the performance of this Master Contract or any Transaction Agreement shall operate as, or be deemed to be, a permanent waiver of any rights or obligations, or an express or implied acceptance of any other existing or future Event of Default, whether of a similar or of a different character; nor shall such waiver constitute either an amendment of the terms of this Master Contract or a Transaction Agreement, or a practice or course of dealing between Buyer and Seller hereunder contrary to the express terms of this Master Contract or a Transaction Agreement.

 Exclusive Remedy.
-The remedies set forth in this Article XI shall be the sole and exclusive remedies of a party for a Default by the other party.
+The remedies set forth in Article V and in this Article XI shall be the sole and exclusive remedies of a party for a Default by the other party.
+EXCEPT AS OTHERWISE SPECIFICALLY PROVIDED HEREIN, IN NO EVENT WILL EITHER PARTY BE LIABLE UNDER THIS CONTRACT, WHETHER IN CONTRACT, IN TORT (INCLUDING NEGLIGENCE AND STRICT LIABILITY), OR OTHERWISE, FOR INCIDENTAL, CONSEQUENTIAL, SPECIAL, OR PUNITIVE DAMAGES.

 XII.
 SUCCESSORS AND ASSIGNS